moiseevigor/moiseevigor.github.io/_appendices/2026-07-09-cosmic-web-B4-transverse-damping.md

 - At each step, deposit the model's own particles to a density grid.
 - The first time a particle's local density exceeds $$\rho_c = 5$$, remove
-  $$\beta = 60\%$$ of its velocity components perpendicular to the local filament axis $$e_3$$ — the minor eigenvector of the tidal tensor of the model's own density, smoothed at 2 h⁻¹Mpc and refreshed every third step.
+  $$\beta = 60\%$$ of its velocity components perpendicular to the local filament axis $$e_3$$ — the minor eigenvector of the tidal tensor computed *from the model's own density via the Poisson equation*, smoothed at 2 h⁻¹Mpc and refreshed every third step.
+Damping is applied in the simulation box frame: the implicit assumption is that a structure's bulk transverse motion is small against the infall being arrested (adequate here; a momentum-conserving, relative-velocity version would be the Galilean-invariant refinement).
 The along-axis component is never touched.

 Three fixed numbers ($$\beta$$, $$\rho_c$$, the smoothing scale).
-Two structural findings (E5c): partial damping ($$\beta < 1$$) is *required* for self-estimated frames to pay — at full damping the model's own density feedback over-triggers crossings and cancels the frame gain — and pancake-ordered sequential damping underperforms both-perpendicular damping.
+Two structural findings (E5c): partial damping ($$\beta < 1$$) is *required* for self-estimated frames to pay — at full damping the model's own density feedback over-triggers crossings and cancels the frame gain — and pancake-ordered sequential damping (arrest along $$e_1$$ first, as B2's collapse ordering would suggest) *underperforms* both-perpendicular damping.
+That last result cuts against the tidy ordering story and deserves the honest
+gloss: with self-estimated frames and one density trigger, the estimator cannot reliably tell "which axis has collapsed so far", and damping both transverse components hedges that frame noise better than trusting it.

 ## The evidence chain, experiment by experiment